L12D2/mm_uxarray/docs/appendix/yaml.rst

 available, simply add the variable name to the variable list.

 * Wind barbs can be plotted using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model.
-If wind barbs are desired, at the moment, users will also need to add the model variable name for the wind components to the variables dictionary (see the airnow-ufschem example).
 NOTE: plotted wind barbs are in knots.
 Wind speed everywhere else in the model is by default m/s unless specified elsewhere in the YAML options.